katielin42/demo/README.md

 ```
 and start playing around with the website.

-###### THE BELOW SECTIONS ARE NOT DONE RIGHT NOW AND WILL BE UPDATED ONCE WE DEPLOY EVERYTHING AND THIS BECOMES AN OFFICIAL THING.
-YA

 ## Deployment

 Deplyment was done through Digital Ocean.
 Currently the project sits in an Nginx server on one of DO's droplets, but we will be migrating to cPanel very soon.